SoftwareAG/c8y-docs/content/device-sdk/linux-agent-user-guide-bundle/configuring-agent.md

 ### Agent measurements

 It defines the interval for sending memory and CPU usage measurements, in seconds.
-It requires the **system** plugin.
+To activate the system configuration requires the **system** plugin.

 |Parameters|Example values|
 |---|---|